sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    >**Info:** Dependabot raises Pull requests to update dependencies.
 Depending on how your repository is configured, Dependabot may raise Pull requests for version updates and/or security updates.
 You manage these Pull requests in the same way as any other pull request.

-1. Now you can check the Pull requests that are automatically getting triggered through the Depandabot by navigating to the **Security** tab from the top menu and under **Vulnerabilities** click on **Dependabot**.
+1. Now you can check the Pull requests that are automatically getting triggered through the Depandabot by navigating to the **Security** tab from the top menu and under **Vulnerabilities alerts** click on **Dependabot**.
 Notice the pull requests that were triggered automatically in the repository.

    >**Note:** The number of dependency alerts can be differ for you as it takes some time to scan the whole repositry.